 HOLE(S) TO REMEMBER:

-While #11 gets a lot of the accolades, I seem to like #2 the best.
+While #11 gets a lot of the accolades, #2 is an underrated par-4.
 It doesn't look like much from the tee, but even if you land your ball in the center of an uphill fairway, there's still a tall order to fill.
 The green is very narrow -- even if you miss safely to the left, you still have to pitch to an elevated sliver of a green with bunkers and weeds waiting for you on the opposite side if you get a little overzealous.

 AREA(S) TO AVOID: